Mikhail Botkin: Life and career

-Botkin was born in Moscow, the son of Anna Ivanovna (Postnikova) and Petr Kononovich Botkin, from a family of merchants who were engaged in the tea trade.
+Botkin was born in Moscow, the son of Anna Ivanovna (née Postnikova) and Pyotr Kononovich Botkin, from a family of merchants who were engaged in the tea trade.
 His mother died when he was two and, when he was fourteen, his father died so his upbringing was completed by his older brother Vasily.
 In 1856, he entered the Imperial Academy of Fine Arts, where he studied under Fyodor Zavyalov and Fyodor Bruni.
 Two years later, he decided to travel, spending several years in Germany, France and Italy.

-When he returned in 1863, he presented two paintings on Classical subjects at the Academy and was awarded the title of Academician.
+When he returned in 1863, he presented two paintings on Classical subjects at the academy and was awarded the title of Academician.
 He also received the Order of Saint Stanislaus, Third Degree (later First Degree).
 In 1870, he was presented with the Order of St. Anna, Third Degree (later First Degree) and the Order of the Crown (Prussia) for his work with the German Archaeological Institute in Rome.

-In 1879, he became a member of the board at the Academy and, in 1882, served on a committee of the Ministry of the Imperial Court devoted to restoring the Cathedral of the Annunciation.
+In 1879, he became a member of the board at the academy and, in 1882, served on a committee of the Ministry of the Imperial Court devoted to restoring the Cathedral of the Annunciation.
 Shortly after, he was awarded the Order of St. Vladimir, Fourth Degree (later Second Degree).
 Six years later, he helped create the Russian pavilion at the Nordic Exhibition of 1888 and was named a Grand Commander in the Order of the Dannebrog.

 In 1896, he became the Curator at the museum of the "Imperial Society for the Encouragement of the Arts" and was consulted as an expert on restoring the frescoes at the Cathedral of St. Sophia, Novgorod, and the Mirozhsky Monastery in Pskov.
 Two years later, he served on the committee that planned the renovation of Mikhailovsky Palace and, together with Nikolay Likhachyov, wrote the first catalogue for the ancient art collection at the Russian Museum.

 In addition to his artistic activities, he served in administrative positions on the boards of a bank, Russia's first insurance company and a steamship line.
 He was also a member of the Saint Petersburg City Duma.